shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Putting It All Together

-The possibility is literally endless.
+The possibility is literally limitless.